 City initiates blight court proceedings tied to abandoned lifeboats after WBRZ report

-BATON ROUGE- The City of Baton Rouge initiated blight court proceedings against the owner and former tenant of a property after a WBRZ report showed abandoned life boats ditched in the middle of an empty lot near Mid City.
+BATON ROUGE - The City of Baton Rouge initiated blight court proceedings against the owner and former tenant of a property after a WBRZ report showed abandoned lifeboats ditched in the middle of an empty lot near Mid City.

-Residents in Baton Rouge called them an eye sore.
+Residents in Baton Rouge called them an eyesore.

 The area in question is bordered between North Boulevard and Government Street not far from the Electric Depot.
 A total of six lifeboats were dropped off a few years ago.
 Satellite imagery from space shows the lifeboats first arrived sometime in 2020.